-Buying a fibreglass pool direct is a great way to save thousands of dollars.
-Fibreglass pool shell prices can vary massively and all fibreglass pools look shiny and well made when new.
+Buying a fibreglass pool direct is a great way to save thousands of your hard earned dollars.
+Fibreglass pool shell prices vary massively and all fibreglass pools look shiny and well made when new.
 How can you tell if you are buying a quality low maintenance pool direct at an affordable price or buying the proverbial lemon and years of problems and frustration?
-If you look for the following tell tale indicators, you won't have to worry about lemons.
+If you look for the following tell tale indicators, you won't have to worry about making lemonade from lemons.

 Let's assume you've done your usual homework on how long the manufacturer has been making pools (ideally they need to be trading for longer than their offered warranty so the product is field proven), if they are National or State based, Googled their independent online reviews, if they are a SPASA member and the number of awards they have won along the way.
 Those boxes ticked, you're thinking the pool direct option is looking promising.

 Tell Tale Indicator 1 - Structural Reinforcing Beam, Often Called "Safety Ledges"

 Does the fibreglass pool shell have a structural reinforcing ledge (usually 75mm to 125mm wide) around the inside of the pool?
 A what you say?

 These are more commonly called "safety ledges" and are promoted as making your pool safer for young swimmers.
 The real reason they are there is to reinforce the strength of the side wall of your pool to meet Australian Standards structural strength requirements.
 If you've ever peered underneath well built furniture, it won't be reinforced as the quality is in the materials and workmanship.
 Peer under lower quality furniture and you will see reinforcing added.
 Why?
 Cheaper reinforced materials cost less than quality materials.
 Less resin and fibreglass is needed to build a reduced strength pool wall and reinforce it which saves the manufacturer plenty of money on materials.